Bleckley County DUI Court Process

 1. Arraignment (First Appearance)

-• What to Expect: At the arraignment, the judge will formally read the charges against you (DUI and any related traffic violations).
-You will be informed of your rights, including your right to remain silent and your right to an attorney.
-The judge will also set bond conditions if they haven't already been set.
+• What to Expect: At the arraignment, you will be formally advised of the charges against you.
+The judge will also inform you of your rights, including your right to an attorney.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-The judge will assess your financial situation and determine if you qualify for legal representation at the state's expense.
-Be prepared to provide documentation of your income and assets.
+• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you may be eligible for a court-appointed attorney.
+The judge will assess your financial situation to determine your eligibility.

 2. Pre-Trial Hearings